Drug And Alcohol Rehab Centers That Take GEHA Insurance

 Once you are eligible for TCC you will have 60 days in which to apply for it.
 It is therefore advisable that you ask your HRD for your TCC information on the last day of work to facilitate early submission of the required form.
 During the time of your TCC, you will be required to pay the full premium of the plan.
 Hence you will have to pay both your share and the government’s share of the plan.
 There is also a 2% administrative charge that you will need to cover.

-GEHA Policy Limitations
+Rehabs That Accept GEHA Insurance: Policy Limitations

-All substance abuse and mental health services are not be covered under health insurance plans.
+All substance abuse and mental health services may not be covered under health insurance plans.
 Some of the services not covered include pastoral, marital, educational counseling, and training services.
 Plans also do not cover services that are offered by an unlicensed provider.
 Services that are considered to not be medically necessary are not covered, in addition to those services offered by sober homes and halfway houses.

 While many persons may be desirous of luxury rehab centers, some of the perks and amenities offered by these centers may not be covered.
 This is because they are not considered necessary for your health and safety.
 As a result, you would have to pay for these extra services yourself if you choose to use a treatment center with luxury services or personal comfort items such as telephone, television, beauty, and barber services.